tonoy30/mcoin/README.md

-# Mcoin is a tinny cryptocurrency inspired by the blockchain.
+# Mcoin is a tinny cryptocurrency inspired by ethereum.